MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ## Long description

-Environment variables store data that is used by the operating system and other programs.
+Environment variables store data that's used by the operating system and other programs.
 For example, the `WINDIR` environment variable contains the location of the Windows installation directory.
 Programs can query the value of this variable to determine where Windows operating system files are located.

 PowerShell can access and manage environment variables in any of the supported operating system platforms.
 The PowerShell environment provider lets you get, add, change, clear, and delete environment variables in the current console.

 Environment variables, unlike other types of variables in PowerShell, are always stored as a string and can't be empty.
-Also unlike other variables, they are inherited by child processes, such as local background jobs and the sessions in which module members run.
+Also unlike other variables, they're inherited by child processes, such as local background jobs and the sessions in which module members run.
 This makes environment variables well suited to storing values that are needed in both parent and child processes.

 On Windows, environment variables can be defined in three scopes: